dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 ---
 type: docs
-title: "Workflow capabilities"
+title: "Features and concepts"
-linkTitle: "Workflow capabilities"
+linkTitle: "Features and concepts"
 weight: 2000
 description: "Learn more about the Dapr Workflow features and concepts"
 ---